 Comprehensive Diagnosis

-Usually performed at the first appointment, a comprehensive diagnosis takes about 1.5 to 2 hours, and includes an extensive interview, not only of the main medical complaints but also of other physiological functions throughout the entire system.
+The intake takes about 1.5 hours (in complex cases, it can be up to 2 hours), and includes an extensive interview, not only of the main medical complaints but also of other physiological functions throughout the entire system.

 Then, a physical examination will be done using a number of diagnostic methods, including any of the following: